TatianaFokina/a11y-blog/src/en/articles/wcag-focus-not-obscured/index.md

 **Pop-ups** can also violate the minimum criterion 2.4.11.
 You may have encountered intrusive tooltips that automatically open when focusing on the related element and persistently obscure part of the remaining content.
 Only a page refresh can help.

-**Dialog boxes** are another enemy of keyboard navigation.
+**Dialog boxes** are another enemies of keyboard navigation.
 Let’s leave aside dialog usability issues.
 Most non-modal windows that are open by default and positioned in the center of the screen will violate the level AA criterion 2.4.11.

 In the case of dialogs, criterion 2.4.11 allows modal windows.
 A modal dialog will not violate the criterion, even if it’s not coded quite correctly.
 For example, a user can scroll the page with an open modal dialog using a mouse or other pointer.
 The main thing is that the modal *truly* prevents setting the keyboard focus on the elements behind it.